Road Trippin Through Oregon

-My husband is an avid golfer and enthusiast so of course this stop was an extra special treat for us!
-Bandon Dunes Golf Course is comparable to the links in Scotland, and we may even through in the weather as well.
-Most of our epic road trip offered beautiful sunny weather; we had a chilly but sunny day on our visit to Bandon Dunes.
+My husband is an avid golfer and enthusiast so this stop was an extra special treat for us!
+Bandon Dunes Golf Course is comparable to the links in Scotland, and one might even throw in the weather as well.
+Most of our epic road trip was full of beautiful sunny weather but we had a chilly and sunny day on our visit to Bandon Dunes.

 259: Coquille River Lighthouse